glenbray/MaveLive/README.md

-MaveView
+MaveLive
 ========

-Simple self generating and solving maze to learn android app development.
+First attempt at a simple self generating and solving maze to learn android app development.

+##TODO:

+Change maze solution algorithm to use BFS instead of DFS.